10 Best VPNs for Australia (Safe & Fast): September 2020

 - One-click connect

-- Works with: Netflix, HBO GO, Amazon Prime Video, and Hulu
+- Works with: Netflix, HBO GO, and Amazon Prime Video

 - Compatible with: Windows, macOS, iOS, Android, Linux, Opera, Firefox, Chrome, Raspberry Pi, Fire Stick TV, and smart TVs

 ZenMate’s lightweight but feature-rich browser apps are a good choice if you’re trying to conserve RAM.
 They don’t encrypt traffic from other apps, but your browsing session is safe without compromising device performance.

 The browser extensions use 128-bit encryption, and the desktop app uses 256-bit.
 128-bit is still high enough to keep you truly secure in Australia, but the desktop app offers the highest level of security.
 ZenMate keeps a strict no-logs policy, and it offers perfect forward secrecy, so there’s nothing available to trace you – even if an Australian government official tried to.
 There’s also an automatic kill switch so no info escapes during unplanned disconnects.

 I’m impressed with ZenMate’s performance.
 Its Australian servers are quick, and I suffered minimal speed loss when I switched to a US-based server.
-I was excited to discover that it can unblock Netflix, HBO GO, Amazon Prime Video, and Hulu without buffering.
+I was excited to discover that it can unblock Netflix, HBO GO, and Amazon Prime Video without buffering.

 Support is available via live chat.
 I reached out to clarify its no-logs policy, and the representative was personable and efficient.
 Best of all?
 I found out that you can try the premium service free for 7 days.
 After that, there’s also a 30-day money-back guarantee.